insin/newforms/docs/index.rst

 Quick Guide
 ===========

-In a hurry?
-Here's a quick guide to getting started with using a newforms Form:

 * Form constructors are created using :js:func:`Form.extend`.

   This takes an ``Object`` argument defining :doc:`fields` and any other